clearlinux/clear-linux-documentation/source/ciao-deploy.rst

 Verify
 ======
-After ansible is done with the setup, you can verify the cluster is ready by running the following command on the controller node.
+After Ansible is done with the setup, you can verify the cluster is ready by running the following command on the controller node.
 Change the **username**, **password**, **controller**, and **identity** values to match your setup, as was specified in the ``groups_var/all`` file: